-The festive show, which is in tune to 5 classic holiday songs, is free to attend and there is a large parking lot.
-It’s a quiet area without a lot of congestion – a big bonus in the hectic, trafficky Tucson area.
-The show runs daily 5 to 9pm until New Years Eve.
-After your visit, treat yourself to a delicious authentic Italian meal at Dominick’s Real Italian – the best Italian restaurant in the Tucson area with the best garlic knots, pizza, and to-die- for toasted ravioli!
+The festive show, in tune to 5 classic holiday songs, is free to attend.
+It’s a quiet area without a lot of congestion – a big bonus in the hectic, car centric Tucson area.
+The show runs daily 5 to 8pm throughout December.
+After your visit, treat yourself to a delicious authentic Italian meal at Dominick’s Real Italian.
+This is the best casual Italian restaurant in the Tucson area with the best garlic knots, pizza, and to-die- for toasted ravioli!

 Location: 11555 W Civic Center Dr, Marana, AZ 85653

 2018 Dates: December 4th -28th, every hour from 5-8pm